Voting System Information

 As part of the Clear Ballot contract, the county purchased large high-speed scanners to process the mail-in ballots.

 Q: How much will the new Clear Ballot voting system cost?

 A: Under the contract the Commissioners have approved on Jan.
 8, the county is paying Clear Ballot $2.3 million.
 The agreement includes delivery and setup of the new equipment, training, onsite support, public education and a warranty.

-In addition to the new system, the county will incur costs for training, public education, paper supplies, leased scanners, staffing and more, bringing the total cost to about $5 - $6 million.
+In addition to the new system, the county will incur costs for training, public education, paper supplies, leased scanners, staffing and more.
+The final cost is yet to be determined.

 Q: Will the county receive state funds to cover the cost?